obijuankenobiii/inx/README.md

 - Read **EPUB**, **XTC / XTCH**, **TXT**, and **MD** files.
 - Browse books from **Recent**, **Library**, **Settings**, **File Transfer**, and **Statistics** tabs.
-- Use EPUB features such as bookmarks, annotations, go-to-percent, table of contents, footnotes, per-book settings, and KOReader sync.
+- Use EPUB features such as bookmarks, annotations, dictionary lookup, go-to-percent, table of contents, footnotes, per-book settings, and KOReader sync.
 - Render **JPEG**, **PNG**, and **BMP** images directly.
 - Use **1-bit** or **2-bit** image rendering.
 - Cache rendered images and system data for faster repeat loads.